geeksforsocialchange/imok/docs/installation.md

 dokku config:set --no-restart imok TWILIO_FROM_NUMBER='+15005550000'
 # If you are running somewhere other than Great Britain then set the country
 dokku config:set --no-restart imok PHONENUMBER_DEFAULT_REGION=US
 ```

+Configuring Twilio to use WhatsApp is still in preview, and requires you to sign up with your Facebook Business account.
+We have tested imok with the [sandbox](https://www.twilio.com/console/sms/whatsapp/sandbox) but not a full integration.

 ### Communication Channels